Performance Boosting

 import numpy as np # access to NumPy Python functions cimport numpy as np # access to NumPy C API

-Next step, we can start adding type annotation to the functions.
+Next step, we further add type annotation to functions.
 There are three ways of declaring functions:

 def